PastorekMatej/Analytics-Service/README.md

 ### Recent Commits

+- `feat:` **File upload and transcription** - Added PDF/DOCX/TXT file upload with automatic transcription for written analysis
 - `33a395c` **docs:** refactor README with improved structure and organization
 - `03e700c` **feat:** translate entire UI to English and rebrand to Maister

 ### January 2025 Updates

+- ✅ **File Upload Feature**: Added document upload (PDF, DOCX, TXT) with automatic transcription to plain text.
+Files are transcribed without correction and the text is automatically populated in the analysis form.
+Supports files up to 25MB.
 - ✅ **Interface Redesign**: Complete overhaul of the "My Teacher" section in the Profile page with a modern, card-based layout.
 - ✅ **Progress Indicators**: Added "In Progress" banners and badges for the "My Voice" feature to clearly communicate development status.
 - ✅ **Typography**: Refactored global typography with a harmonized 'Inter' font stack, improved heading hierarchy, and refined color palette.